 The United States and Canada are the primary places in the world with Amish communities.
 There are a handful in other countries: Ireland, Belize, Bolivia, and Argentina.
 But the USA and Canada are the main locations for the Amish.
 One of the best-known and largest settlements in Canada is at Aylmer, Ontario.
 The Amish of Aylmer are a diverse and interesting group!

-The Aylmer, Ontario Amish settlement is a really, really neat one.
+The Aylmer, Ontario Amish settlement is unique, because of its position as an "intellectual center" of the church.
 There’s not much “touristy” to do there, so I’m not sure I’d plan a special trip just to go to Aylmer.
 But if you were passing through the area anyway or wanted to sort of throw it in as a larger visit to surrounding area of Ontario then by all means go.
 I made the mistake of visiting Aylmer during the belly of one of their worst winter’s in a decade.
 It’s a charming community, but I’d love a chance to return in the spring or summer sometime.

 Aylmer is often viewed one of the most "intellectual" Amish communities since it is home to Pathway Publishing, which churns out all sorts of Amish-related texts and periodicals.
 The office is located on a quiet country road east of town.